Classic DOS Games

 Privacy policy

-Email addresses provided to create accounts in the Forum or Wiki, or to contact me, will never be made available to anyone, nor used for any personal gain.
+Email addresses provided to create accounts in the Forum, or to contact me, will never be made available to anyone, nor used for any personal gain.
 I will never share your information with anyone for any reason, except for a court order.

 Terms of use